hajduboti/it-task/README.md

 * email
 * phone number

 A fligthcase can have many passengers.
-There should be always only one passenger as contact person on a flightcase.

 ### Flightcase list

 From a UI, all flightcases can be viewed and managed.
 A new flightcase can be added and an existing one deleted. (plus if you can make edit as well).
-A list of passengers should be displayed for each flightcase and it should be possible to add/remove(plus if you do edit) passengers as long as there is always one passenger on a flightcase.
+A list of passengers should be displayed for each flightcase and it should be possible to add/remove(plus if you do edit) passengers.
 The structure and design of the page(s) is completely up to you.

 ## What now?